 Some job satisfaction factors are universal.
 Employees want a safe working environment and a reasonable system for evaluating performance.
 Many people want opportunities for advancement.
 Everyone wants good healthcare and fair pay.
 (Actually, they want to be overpaid, but will generally settle for fair.)

 Since each individual has his or her own personal job requirements, job satisfaction is different for every person.
 Some people are extremely happy working on an assembly line.
 They don’t want ambiguity in their lives, and they love the stability in knowing what is going to happen each day.
 Others get bored with any form of repetition.
 They need variety in their role to keep them engaged all day long.
 Employees’ attitudes about continuous improvement also vary.
-Some people will love the opportunity to make changes.
+Some people love the opportunity to make changes.
 Others don’t want that responsibility.

 It is imperative to identify low job satisfaction because it tends to translate into poor performance.
 Dissatisfied employees put in just a little bit less effort, they complain more, and they have higher absenteeism.
 In extreme cases, dissatisfied people cross the line from not contributing effectively to actually harming the company—perhaps badmouthing products to customers.

-That means managers are seeing things through a different lens than the frontline employees are.
 Finally, managers don’t have a good idea how their employees feel about their work.
 In one poll, only 27% of employees said they were satisfied with their jobs.
 (Hill, 2005) In another survey, managers underestimated the number of employees that said they would soon be looking for another job by about half.
 (Salary.com 2007)

 Here are a few other things to watch out for regarding job satisfaction.